Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, and the description does not disclose behavioral traits such as read-only nature, rate limits, authentication needs, or what happens with the results.
-This is insufficient for a search tool.
+No annotations are provided, and the description only mentions the data source.
+It does not disclose behavioral traits such as rate limits, authentication requirements, response structure, or any side effects.
+The agent needs more context for a safe usage.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.